www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/task-archive/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

     * [x] Delete `bin/worker.execute`, as it is not used anymore.
 * [x] Port relevant parts of the `deploy.build.at` documentation.
 * [x] Document why Network Worker Execution implementations were and are so badly developed.
-* [ ] Note, that breaking the live server deployment during the migration is not acceptable.
+* [x] Note, that breaking the live server deployment during the migration is not acceptable.
-* [ ] Use only one string template as the core for local execution and one for remote execution.
+* [o] Use only one string template as the core for local execution and one for remote execution. -> This was noted as a TODO in the program code.
 * [o] Everything like `repo.process` should be an only one string template thing. -> This was added as a TODO to `repo.process` itself.
 * [o] Port 'net.splitcells.network's Worker commands to Java.
     * [o] Create Java alternative.